MicroEJ/docs/VEEPortingGuide/bspConnection.rst

   This case is recommended when:

-  - the VEE Port is used to build various MicroEJ Applications.
+  - the VEE Port is used to build various Applications.
-  - the VEE Port is validated using MicroEJ test suites.
+  - the VEE Port is validated using Test suites.
-  - the VEE Port and BSP are delivered as a single standalone module (same versioning), perhaps subcontracted to a team or a company outside the application project(s).
+  - the VEE Port and BSP are delivered as a single standalone module (same versioning), perhaps subcontracted to a team or a company outside the Application project(s).

 .. _bsp_connection_options: